habitat-sh/on-prem-builder/docs-chef-io/content/builder-oauth.md

 ### Preparing your filesystem (Optional)

-Since substantial storage may be required for holding packages, please ensure you have an appropriate amount of free space on your filesystem.
+Since substantial storage may be required for holding packages, ensure you have an appropriate amount of free space on your filesystem.

-The package artifacts will be stored in your Minio instance by default, typically at the following location: `/hab/svc/builder-minio/data`
+The package artifacts will be stored in your MinIO instance by default, typically at the following location: `/hab/svc/builder-minio/data`

 If you need to add additional storage, it is recommended that you create a mount at `/hab` and point it to your external storage.
 This is not required if you already have sufficient free space.

-*Note*: If you would prefer to use Artifactory instead of Minio for the object storage, please see the [Artifactory](artifactory.md) documentation.
+*Note*: If you would prefer to use Artifactory instead of MinIO for the object storage, see the [Artifactory](artifactory.md) documentation.

 ### Procuring SSL certificate (Recommended)